 It's a device that fits onto your pet's collar (sometime they come with a collar already attached) and it's triggered by the dogs barking and it's meant to 'shock' your puppy into being quiet.

 There are several different kinds available, for example, there are those that spray a squirt of citronella, sound an audible beep, or worse - give a small electrical shock!
-(I definitely don't recommend this one, and especially not for a young puppy).
+(However, I definitely don't recommend the latter, and especially not for a young puppy).

 One of the problems with these collars is that they can be triggered by another dog's barking.
 Now that's not really very fair is it?